- Front Row review

 - TheaterJones review

-At the Undermain Theatre, Peterson and O’Hare’s Iliad is indeed a performance, a 96-minute blowout for actor Bruce DuBose as he sweats through his shirt, declaims the bone-crushing battle scenes and evokes weary, saddened enemies coming together — for a moment, at last — over their dead.
+At the Undermain Theatre, Peterson and O’Hare’s Iliad is indeed a performance, a 96-minute blowout for actor Bruce DuBose as he sweats through his shirt, declaims the bone-crushing battle scenes and evokes weary, saddened enemies coming together — for a moment — over their dead.
 It’s also a musical event.
 An Iliad premiered two years ago at the Seattle Rep and since then has been performed around the country.
-But more than those productions did, director Katherine Owens has foregrounded the music (with sound design by DuBose).
+But certainly more than most such productions, director Katherine Owens has foregrounded the music (with sound design by DuBose).
 She brings Paul Semrad onstage to accompany DuBose.
 The former bassist for the band Course of Empire plays mandolin, lyre, guitar and percussion, while DuBose himself occasionally chants in Greek, playing a cura saz, a Turkish lute.

 Still, even with all the music front and center, the Undermain’s Iliad is basically The Most Spellbinding Classical Lit Lecture You Never Attended.
 That doesn’t mean it’s dusty.
-If we’ve been lucky in college, we’ve had a professor or two who intuitively understood the dramatic nature of a lecture.
+If we’ve been lucky in college, we’ve had a professor or two who intuitively understood a lecture’s dramatic nature.
 They whipped up our interest in a novel or poem.
 They made the printed form seem mere preamble to the electrifying inspiration of speech and gesture.

-In fact, it’s plain from designer John Arnone’s layout — with its chalkboards full of Greek quotations from Homer — that we’re meant to see this setting as a lecture hall.
+It’s plain from designer John Arnone’s layout — with its chalkboards full of Greek quotations from Homer — that we’re meant to see this setting of An Iliad as a lecture hall.
 It’s a lecture hall, though, with odd, unnecessary blue campfires off to each side, keeping some pots bubbling.
 They don’t conjure up authentic battlefields so much as a funky chem lab.

 But at the Undermain — in keeping with the set — costumer Giva Taylor has decked out DuBose in a dapper, summery linen jacket and vest.
 It’s only because DuBose enters with a handsome fedora — and later, slugs down tequila instead of sherry — that we don’t take him for an Oxbridge lecturer and Semrad his teaching assistant.